 Do not hold business meetings in your hotel room.
-Think twice before allowing other people to store their belongings in your room as its an open invitation for them to come and retrieve them.
+Think twice before allowing other people to store their belongings in your room as it is an open invitation for them to come and retrieve them.
 Use the concierge storing service instead.

-Try and arrive at your destination before dark and pre-check you can get into any buildings beforehand.
+Try to arrive at your destination before dark and pre-check you can get into any buildings beforehand.

 Do Not Disturb *

 Hanging the “Do Not Disturb" sign on your hotel door when you go out could help deter potential thieves.

 Double Booking Rooms

 The most common cause for alarm in hotel rooms is when two people are accidentally allocated the same room.
 By placing the waste paper bin behind your door, you will be immediately alerted if somebody manages to get in with a key card and likewise it will alert the other person too that the room may already be occupied.